A Guide to the Transport Layer | OSI Model Layer 4

 What does the transport layer do?

-In computing networking, the transport layer provides a lot of services ranging from segmentation of data streams to error checking and data flow controls.
+In computing networking, OSI model layer 4 provides a lot of services ranging from segmentation of data streams to error checking and data flow controls.
 As mentioned above, the transport layer collects data from the session layer to transmit to the network layer.
 However, other transport layer tasks include multiplexing and demultiplexing using port numbers, congestion control, and bandwidth guarantees.

-Layer 4 uses TCP and UDP protocols to create the end-to-end connection between hosts.
+Layer 4 of the OSI model uses TCP and UDP protocols to create the end-to-end connection between hosts.
 TCP (Transmission Control Protocol) is the connection-oriented protocol that establishes a robust connection between two end hosts.
 UDP (User Datagram Protocol) is a a connectionless protocol that provides non-sequenced data transmission functionality.
 The transport layer uses either of these protocols to carry out its tasks.

 The main purpose of the transport layer is to provide point-to-point communication on a network.
 Layer 4 is how data is transferred to the upper layers.
 While a couple of protocols are state- and connection-oriented, this layer comes in to keep track of the segments.
 Furthermore, it reassembles those that fail.